Culver-Academies/engineering1/mech/optimization.md

 ## Step 3 - Calculating the Time to Navigate through a Given Path

+Suppose you had a path given to you and you needed to calculate the total time to traverse the path.
+Consider the path below.

 ## Step 4 - Repeat the Process Multiple Times to Determine the Quickest Path